Click to enlarge

 Queensland was part of New South Wales until 8 Dec 1859, and some events prior to Separation were registered in NSW.
 Civil registration began in Qld on 1 March 1856.
 To find out what details are shown on certificates, see Frequently Asked Questions.

 The Queensland Pioneer Index 1829-1889 and Queensland Federation Index 1890-1914 are consolidated alphabetical lists, on microfiche and on CD-ROM.
 The Pioneer Index has births, deaths and marriages registered 1856-1889, plus some early church records (baptisms and burials 1829-1856, marriages 1839-1856).
 The Federation Index has births, deaths and marriages registered 1890-1914.
-The CD-ROM indexes allow wildcard searches and searches on various combinations of fields, and you do not need to enter a surname.
 No index is perfect, and the CD-ROM omits some entries that are on the fiche, and vice versa.

 On microfiche there are (for 1915 onwards) separate indexes for each type of event, and each index covers 5 years.
 Date ranges are births to 1919, marriages to 1939, deaths to 1964 - so there are some birth indexes on fiche that are not on the Internet.